g-ongenae/assert-or-boom/doc/or/orTooManyRequests.md

 # orTooManyRequests

-Throw a Boom.Too Many Requests if the previous assertions where false.
+Throw a Boom.Too Many Requests if the previous assertions were false.

 ## Skeleton